Dying in beauty

 In 79 AD, the Italian port cities of Pompeii and Herculaneum were buried when the volcano Vesuvius erupted.
 As a result, they became the best preserved cities from Roman times.
 Archaeologists have been uncovering large parts of the cities since the eighteenth century.
 The archaeological finds feature in the collections of the Museo Archeologico Nazionale in Naples and the Parco Archeologico di Ercolano in Herculaneum.
 For this exhibition, the Drents Museum is bringing the highlights to the Netherlands.

-The focus of the exhibition is on life before the eruption.
-Beauty and art were important to the Romans, something that is reflected in the exhibition.
 On display are personal items such as tableware and jewellery, as well as the statues, frescoes, mosaics and fountains that decorated the homes and gardens of rich and poor alike.
 The Romans admired the culture of ancient Greece, and placed statues that had previously ornamented Greek temples in their gardens.
 The statues thus gained a new context and were seen as art.
 The exhibition also focuses on the role of art in public space.

 A unique fresco